Bon Air station

-Bon Air is a station on the Overbrook branch of the Pittsburgh Regional Transit's light rail network.
-It is located in the Bon Air neighborhood of Pittsburgh.
-Bon Air is a high-level handicap-accessible station that exits into Bon Air from a valley below Roseton Avenue.
+Bon Air station is a station on the Pittsburgh Light Rail network, operated by Pittsburgh Regional Transit, serving the Bon Air neighborhood of Pittsburgh, Pennsylvania.
+It has two high-level side platforms for level boarding and is accessible.
+The station is located in a valley below Roseton Avenue.
 The station is designed as the primary transit access for residents of this small neighborhood of single-family homes where bus service is limited.

 History

 Bon Air station opened on June 2, 2004, one of eight new platform-equipped stations which replaced 33 streetcar-style stops along the Overbrook branch.